Follow us on social networks

 • Cost Savings: Telecommuting provides employees with an opportunity to save money by decreasing or eliminating different expenses connected to conventional office arrangements.
 One notable area where savings occur is in commuting costs.
 With no requirement to commute to a central office daily, employees can reduce expenses related to fuel, public transportation fares, parking fees, etc.

 • Diverse Talent Access: Telecommuting enables recruiters to reach candidates from a wider range of places that may have lower cost of living.
-This also means that companies will have more flexibility in salary pay stub management and potentially reduce payroll costs associated with location-based salary adjustments.
+This also means that companies will have more flexibility in salary and potentially reduce payroll costs associated with location-based salary adjustments.

 • Better Employee Retention: Establishing telecommuting choices enhances business continuity in case of crises like natural disasters or pandemics.
 For instance, according to the study by Gartner, 74% of CFOs would permanently move some employees into remote work after COVID-19 for purposes of business continuity plan improvement.